rodchristiansen/munki/code/cli/munki/munkiimport/customizations.md

 ### 5. Extended Template Field Copying

-**Status:** Fully implemented
 **Python Location:** Lines 593-639
 **Swift Location:** Lines 444-501 in munkiimport.swift

 #### What It Does
-Copies additional fields from matching templates that may not be in basic pkginfo, including:
+Copies additional fields from matching templates that may not be in basic pkginfo, including scripts, metadata, and version requirements.

 **Script Fields:**
 - `preinstall_script`